 Social Support - non 12-step Mutual Aid Groups

-Studies have indicated that the social support gained from participation in a mutual aid support group can help you get to where you want to be.
+Studies have indicated that the social support gained from participation in a support group can help you get to where you want to be in your recovery journey.
 In order to make a strong connection with a support group, you must be able to connect with the philosophy and model of recovery that group offers.
 In other words, it must make sense, feel right, and be a source of motivation.
 We encourage you to explore these organizations with an open mind and attention to those groups that align with your beliefs and values.
 This can have such a positive impact on your life and ultimately, on your success in all that you strive to be.

 Women for Sobriety, Inc., is a non-profit organization dedicated to helping women discover an abstinent New Life.
 It is the first self-help recovery program based on the unique emotional needs of women.
 WFS was founded in July, 1975, and has been helping women in recovery from alcohol and drug addictions for over 40 years.